 The variable-mu (tube) compressor or “delta-mu compressor” is one of the most common types of hardware compressor (or plugin emulation) on the market and should be understood on our way to audio mastery.

 What is a variable-mu compressor?
 A variable-mu (variable gain) compressor is an analog compressor centred around a vacuum tube.
 As the input signal increases, the current sent to the tube’s grid decreases, resulting in a reduction in the overall level.

 In this article, we’ll learn about how variable-mu compressors work; have a look at some examples of variable-mu compressors, and consider their strengths, weaknesses and typical applications.

 Related My New Microphone article: Top 11 Best Variable-Mu Compressor Emulation Plugins

 - What Is A Variable-Mu (Tube) Compressor?

 In advance of the main discussion on variable-mu/tube compressors, I figure we should go through a more general explanation of compression.

 Dynamic range compression (often simply referred to as “compression” in the audio world) is the process of decreasing the dynamic range of an audio signal.
-The dynamic range of a signal is defined as the difference in amplitude between the highest and lowest amplitude points.
+The dynamic range is defined as the difference in amplitude between the highest and lowest amplitude points.